unrealwork/atsd-use-cases/USMortality/README.md

 | 5    | Latvia        | 14.40                     | 2016 est.           |

 To calculate our own mortality rates for a city in a given year, we need to simply divide the total number of deaths in the city by the population and multiply the result by 1,000.
 Additionally, this dataset does not include population numbers, so we need to pull in population figures to calculate mortality numbers.
+See [step 12](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md) in the step-by-step walk through for information on pulling in population statistics.

 Below is our SQL query for determining the cities with the highest mortality rate in 2015.